dr-ni/helmert3d/README.md

 ```

 Seven parameters are required for this kind of transformation
-and can be calculated from a set of at least three point correspondences.
+and can be calculated from a set of at least three point correspondences
+[Crosilla, F. (1999).
+Procrustes analysis and geodetic sciences.
+Technical report, Quo
+vadis geodesia...?, Department of Geodesy and GeoInformatics, University of Stuttgart].
-helmparms3d reads two ASCII point-files and calculates all necessary
+The tool helmparms3d reads two ASCII point-files and calculates all necessary
 parameters for Helmert transformation.
 All parameters are written to
 an ASCII file for further computations.
 The Helmert transformation can
 then be calculated with helmert3d.